jEnbuska/none-dux/README.md

 Using non normalized state is not a must but recommended

 All keys must be strings or numbers

+There might be some unknown weak spots with arrays that contain other objects.

 ## Atomic changes
 ```